mono/website/docs/faq/winforms.md

 -   X Window System
 -   Win32 Window System
--   Mac OSX Window System
+-   macOS Window System

 ### Will I be able to run my smart clients on systems powered by Mono?

 As long as your applications are 100% .NET and do not make use of P/Invoke to call Win32 functions, your smart client applications will run on Mono platforms.

-### Does Winforms run on OSX?
+### Does Winforms run on macOS?

-Yes, as of Mono 1.9, Winforms has a native OSX driver that it uses by default.
+Yes, as of Mono 1.9, Winforms has a native macOS driver that it uses by default.

 ### Do you have a comparison chart about the various toolkit offerings?